 Personally, I quit stressing my hair altogether.
 I am currently invested in a GOOD wig & head wraps (for the days when I just want to let my hair relax and or need to look extra professional for the office, without having to jump over hoops with styling my natural hair).
 A wig is one way to go, or just go for styles that don’t need to be done super tight.
 Stylists who have specialized on natural hair know the best styles for such hair.
 You just have to find you the right one.

 If you are a naturalista, the term ‘wash day’ is not a foreign one to you.
 If you shampoo your hair in one bunch, then honey you are going about your wash-day all wrong.
 This method of shampooing is not for us curly babes, as it tends to be quite harsh on your strands.
 It can also lead to tangles like no one’s business, without mentioning extreme shrinkage (something that we try to minimize as much as we possibly can).

-Wash your hair in sections; 2-4 sections are recommended, depending on the length and volume of your hair.
+Wash your hair in sections; 2-4 sections are recommended, depending on the length and thickness of your hair.
 To make your work super easy, use duck-billed clips for each section.
 Make sure to wash your hair in a downward motion, and detangle gently as you go about the process.
-This helps you retain as much length as possible, and is also quite gentle on your hair.
+This helps you retain as much length as possible, and it’s also quite gentle on your hair.

 Using harsh detangling equipment

 For naturals, the detangling process is with no doubt one that causes some amount of hair loss.
 Depending on your detangling technique, you could be losing hair more than the normal amount.
 This, especially for type 4C hair, should be approached with skill in order to retain length.
 Detangling equipment, like combs, however do the opposite of this.